danyalziakhan/danyalziakhan.github.io/README.md

 # Hi, I'm Danyal 🙂

-I’m a software engineer who builds **custom Python automation, web scrapers, and full-stack solutions** that save time and cut manual effort.
+I’m a software engineer who builds **Python automation, RPA solutions, intelligent bots, web scrapers, and full-stack systems** that save time and cut manual effort.
+I also create **tutorials and technical writing** that simplify complex topics for others.

-I write every line of code myself and tailor each project to the client’s exact needs.
+I personally craft the code for each project and tailor it to the client’s exact needs.
+Alongside development, I create tutorials and technical writing to explain complex concepts clearly and practically.

 ## What I Do